HLHT-Studios/maple-delight/README.md

 - Tree tapper: use to get maple sap from maple trees.
 ## New food:
 - Some new food with maple syrup.
 (Still in progress)
-## If you have any idea about this mod, you can tell me on the Github
+## If you have any idea about this mod, you can tell me on the GitHub